 - Your skin type

 - The part of the body you are having treated

 - The amount of radiotherapy you have

 The reaction can be mild, with just some reddening or darkening of your skin.
 Or it can be more serious and make the skin break down.
 You can find out more about radiotherapy side effects on the skin in the radiotherapy section.

 High dose cancer treatments, such as bone marrow and stem cell transplants can cause graft versus host disease - called GVHD for short.
 In GVHD the immune cells from your donor attack your body’s own cells.
 It can cause a number of different symptoms, including a skin rash, which can be itchy and painful.
 You can find out more about coping with skin problems from GVHD in our GVHD section.

 Some cancers can spread into the skin and develop into an ulcerating wound.
 This means the wound won’t heal.
 It is very rare, but is commonest in breast cancers and head and neck cancers.
 Treatment may help the wound to heal.
 You might have chemotherapy, radiotherapy, hormone therapy, biological therapy, or a combination of treatments.

 You may also have the wound covered (dressed).
-Community nurses are often the nurse who will dress your wound when you are at home.
+District nurses are often the nurse who will dress your wound when you are at home.
 They can also help with specific problems such as wounds that smell which can be uncomfortable and embarrassing.
 There are specialised dressings which can help reduce this.
-There is more information about ulcerating tumours, including treating and looking after the wound, in the section on coping physically with cancer.

 Lymphoedema is a build up of fluid in the tissues, which causes swelling.
 It is most likely to affect the arms and legs, but can happen in other areas of the body as well.
 The fluid build up is due to lymph vessels getting blocked.
 This can happen when a tumour presses on them, or following surgery or radiotherapy.